textbook/fauxauth/README.md

 You can update this configuration by sending a `PATCH` to the `/_configuration` endpoint, which accepts the changes as a [JSON patch][5] request.
 A `GET` to the same endpoint provides the current configuration.
+You can reset to the default configuration using a `DELETE` request.

 [1]: https://docs.docker.com/compose/
 [2]: https://www.npmjs.com/package/concurrently